Rodmatronic/Trinix/README.md

 # Issues with micro86:

-	- lacks signals
-		- don't let the kernel print segfaults.
-Send the signal to process.
 	- kernel does NOT do ENV correctly.
 It is usermode memory, not kernel.
 		- by proxy, does not have execve
 	- janky console drivers, make compatible with ANYTHING besides stty/gtty.